 - Wear bright clothing during the day, and reflective clothing when walking at night.
 Maintaining visibility is extremely important.

 - Do not assume that a driver can see you!
 Ensure that eye contact is made and you are implementing caution, regardless of how visible you may be.

 - Avoid alcohol, drugs, or anything else that might impair your judgment or pull focus away from the road.

 - Most importantly, keep alert!
 Avoid distractions such as talking on the phone and texting.
 Make sure that your eyes are on the roadway at all times!

 - Talk to children about the importance of safety when crossing roads or walking on sidewalks.
 Ensure that they understand traffic signals and the rules of the road.

 - Children that are under the age of 10 should always cross the street with an adult.

 - Teach children the importance of using caution and safety when walking.

 - No matter how old the child, always ensure that you have their safety in mind when walking.

-Although, it is important for drivers to use caution around pedestrians, it is equally important that individuals using walkways and travelling by foot do their part.
+Although it is important for drivers to use caution around pedestrians, it is equally important that individuals using walkways and traveling by foot do their part.